What Are the Ideal Restaurant Labor Costs?

 In short, restaurant owners and their accountants need to understand that labor costs are not just random numbers but a reflection of how well they manage their restaurant.
 Although labor costs can vary based on the type of restaurant, location, and scheduling, aiming for 25% to 40% of total sales is ideal.

 Here at U-Nique Accounting, we help restaurant owners get a handle on their margins, including restaurant labor costs.
 If you need help dialing in your labor costs or managing other financial aspects of your restaurant, we’re here to help.
-Simply head over to our Getting Started page to book your first introductory call.
+Simply head over to our Getting Started page to book your first introductory call with our team of restaurant accountants.

 Until next time!